zouchuhang/LayoutNet/README.md

 2) The pretrained full approach on the LSUN dataset (we've corrected 10% wrong labels), the joint boudary and corner prediction branch and the single boundary prediction branch.

 ## Image preprocess
-We provide sample script in ./matlab/getManhattanAndAlign.m
+We provide sample script in ./matlab/getManhattanAndAlign.m.
+To convert gt data to .t7 file, see sample code preProcess\_pano.lua
 ## Train network
 - To train our full approach:
 ```